I love to make a pillow for every season and holiday and there is nothing better than a flower pillow. You can use it year-round!

 Flower Pillow DIY

-I have so many pillows in this color palette and I can always use another flower pillow in pinks and oranges.
+I have so many pillows in this color palette and I can always use another flower pillow in pink and orange.
 I can now outfit a couch (or sectional) with lots of pink and orange pillows!

 You will see this DIY is very easy to do.